underscoreio/essential-scala/src/pages/pattern-matching/extractors.md

 ```

 <div class="solution">
-To implement this extractor we define an `unapply` method on an object `Postiive`.
+To implement this extractor we define an `unapply` method on an object `Postiive`:

 ```tut:book:silent
 object Positive {